SummaryRead the full fact sheet

 - If you have diabetes, make sure that your blood sugar control is excellent.
 Follow your doctor’s advice about insulin injections, medicines, diet, physical activity and monitoring your blood sugar.

 - Control high blood pressure.
 Have your blood pressure checked regularly.
-Drugs used to lower blood pressure (anti-hypertensive drugs), such as ACE inhibitors or angiotensin blockers, can slow the development of kidney disease.
+Medications used to lower blood pressure (anti-hypertensive medications), such as ACE inhibitors or angiotensin blockers, can slow the development of kidney disease.

 - Treat urinary tract infections immediately.

 - Control blood cholesterol levels with diet and medications if necessary.

 - Drink plenty of water and choose foods that are low in sugar, fat and salt, but high in fibre.
 Stick to moderate serving sizes.